venk120soft/DataStructures/tree.md

 ### Full Binary Tree vs Complete Binary Tree
 From the above image we can say that it is full binary tree with the height of 3 (level o, 1, 2) and complete binary tree with the height of 4 (level 0, 1, 2, 3)

+All Full Binary trees are complete Binary trees but all complete Binary tress are not Full Binary trees.

 All Binary search trees are complete binary trees

 ## Binary search Tree